Remote Access Security Considerations

 - Record every login with a time and date stamp.
 You need to be aware of who has been taking advantage of remote access.
 Having a record of everyone who logs in is a start.
 It's even better to know the specific times they are logging into and out of your system.
 This greatly helps with the task of investigating future issues.

 - No sharing of usernames and passwords.
 Every user that has remote access needs to be using his or her own username.
 The sharing of user credentials makes it much harder to control the access of individual users.

 - Immediately revoke remote access to departing employees.
 Users that leave your company, voluntarily or not, should not have access to your data.
 To prevent mischief from disgruntled former employees, access should be revoked immediately upon their departure.

-Following these rules will help to harden your system from intrusion from outside of your network.
+Following these rules will help to harden remote access security and prevent your system from intrusion from outside of your network.

 The Principle of Least Privilege

 The principle of least privilege is a vitally important concept to follow when establishing remote access protocols for a business.
 This is the concept that access should only be given to those who specifically need it.
 There should be no "open door policy" when it comes to your network.

 While many different users may request remote access to your data, it should not be granted automatically.
 Consideration should be taken for each case.
 Be sure to draw a distinct line between users that want access for convenience compared to individuals that need a remote connection for business functionality.

 In addition to the importance of keeping access logs, end-user notification is an important practice to keep in mind.
 The privacy concerns of institutions and individuals should be kept on par with the security of the business and its data.
 If both cases, there are serious legal ramifications for not taking requirements seriously.